stfc/PSyclone/doc/user_guide/examples.rst

 This example shows the use of valid number verification with PSyclone.
 It instruments each of the two invokes in the example program with the PSyData-based Value-Range-Check code.
-It uses the dl_esm_inf-specific nan_test library
+It uses the dl_esm_inf-specific value range check library (``lib/value_range_check/dl_esm_inf/``).
-(``lib/value_range_check/dl_esm_inf/``).

 .. note:: The ``update_field_mod`` subroutine contains code
     that will trigger a division by 0 to create NaNs.
-If the compiler should add code that handles floating point exceptions , this will take effect before the NaN testing is done by the PSyData-based verification code.
+If the compiler happens to add code that handles floating point exceptions , this will take effect before the value testing is done by the PSyData-based verification code.

 The ``Makefile`` in this example will link with the compiled value_range_check library.
 You can then execute the binary